CarloLucibello/GraphNeuralNetworks.jl/docs/src/heterograph.md

 ## Creating a Heterograph

-A heterograph can be created by passing pairs of relation type and data to the constructor.
+A heterograph can be created by passing pairs `edge_type => data` to the constructor.
 ```jldoctest
 julia> g = GNNHeteroGraph((:user, :like, :actor) => ([1,2,2,3], [1,3,2,9]),
                           (:user, :rate, :movie) => ([1,1,2,3], [7,13,5,7]))